 Scholarships & Financial Aid

-We want to partner with you to pay for your college expenses.
+We want to help partner with you to pay for your college expenses.
 There are different options to assist with cost.

 Need-based financial aid programs are designed for students who have a demonstrated financial need as defined by their financial aid application, such as the Free Application for Federal Student Aid (FAFSA).
 All financial aid is contingent upon you enrolling and making Satisfactory Academic Progress (SAP), as defined by Scholarships & Financial Aid or the specific aid program.